Greece Travel Guide logo

 Expensive but Worth It

-The Grande Bretagne or GB as they call it, for those of you who don't know, is the oldest and most elegant luxury hotel in Athens and one of the finest and most well-known in the world.
+hotel grand bretagne The Hotel Grande Bretagne or GB as they call it, is the oldest and most elegant luxury hotel in Athens and one of the finest and most well-known in the world.
 A room there will cost you a few hundred bucks a night at least but if you have the money it is worth it.
-I didn't have the money but because the GB has such an amazing history, my old friend Mike Constantinou put me up there so I could write an article about it.
-I don't know if the staff knew who I was or what I do but they sure treated us nice.
-In fact for the three days we were there I did not want to leave the hotel.
-And then the day we were supposed to leave we were wait-listed and our flight was full so we had to stay another night.
-I was very happy.
-I don't know if Mike was.
-The Grande Bretagne (and our room) overlooks Syntagma Square and you can watch the changing of the Evzone guards from your balcony.
-We had a view of the Parthenon, tons of channels on the TV, a fridge full of booze and snacks and a room service menu about 8 pages long.
-Incredible breakfast buffett.
+The Grande Bretagne overlooks Syntagma Square and you can watch the changing of the Evzone guards from your balcony.
 There is a pool on the roof, and a pool in the basement.
 In fact there is an entire luxury spa in the basement.
-The GB Corner is one of the most renknown restaurants in Athens and the rooftop restaurant and bar may be even better.
+The GB Corner is one of the most renown restaurants in Athens and the rooftop restaurant and bar may be even better.
 It certainly gets points for the view.
 But the place to be is the Alexander Bar where you never know who you will be rubbing shoulders with.
-For information and booking see my web page for the hotel at www.hotelsofgreece.com/athens/grandebretagne

 Booking Hotels in Athens

-You can book these and many other hotels in Athens and the rest of Greece through the following recommended agencies: Dolphin Hellas Travel , Fantasy Travel, or Aegean Thesaurus Travel .
+You can book these and many other hotels in Athens and the rest of Greece through the following recommended agencies: Dolphin Hellas Travel , Fantasy Travel, or Aegean Thesaurus Travel.
 By using a Greek Travel agency you don't only get discount rates on hotels, tours, rental cars and cruises but you have someone to call if you have any problems and who can help you with tickets and information on getting to the islands and back.
-If a hotel price seems to good to be true then check the location.
-There are several quality hotels located in neghborhoods that have not quite turned the corner yet.

-For apartments and houses in and around Athens see www.greecetravel.com/villas
+For those who are looking for apartments and houses in and around Athens see Apartments in Athens

 What to see in Athens

-Acropolis Of course you have to see the Acropolis.
-I have a pretty interesting page about it in my Athens Guide with lots of photos at www.athensguide.com/acropolis.html
+Of course you have to see the Acropolis.
+I have a pretty interesting page about it in my Athens Guide with lots of photos on my Acropolis page.

 There are ancient ruins, some Greek and some Roman scattered around the Acropolis and in the Plaka.
 There are some excellent museums including the Benaki and the National Museum which are two of my favorites.
-See www.athensguide.com/museum.html
+And let me also mention my Plaka Photo Tour which will familiarize you with that popular neighborhood at the foot of the Acropolis.

 Jewelery in Athens

-Hand-crafted Gold is inexpensive in Greece.
+Byzantino Jewelry, Athens, Greece Hand-crafted Gold is inexpensive in Greece.
 Not because gold is cheaper.
 Gold costs the same everywhere.
 But labor is cheaper.
 People who anywhere else would be master craftsmen with million dollar ads in fashion magazines are working away in little shops in and around Athens.
-My wife, Andrea makes Greek style 22k and recommends a store called BYZANTINO at 120 Adrianou in the Plaka.
-Their work is so good and so inexpensive that Andrea, (who is considered one of the finest goldsmith in America), buys from them.
-Most of the shops in Athens and the islands buy from wholesalers but George and Kosta are craftsmen, creating their own designs and recreating ancient pieces.
+My wife, Andrea makes Greek style 22k and recommends a store called BYZANTINO at 120 Adrianou Street in the Plaka.
+Their work is so good and so inexpensive that Andrea, who is considered one of the finest goldsmith in America, buys from them.
 If you are a lover of Gold jewelery don't buy anything until you have seen their work.
-If you walk down Adrianou towards monastiraki it is on your left at #120(next to an ice-cream shop).
+If you walk down Adrianou towards Monastiraki it is on your left at #120(next to an ice-cream shop).
 For directions you can call them at (01130) 210 324-6605 or fax 210 324-7079.
-There are a number of stores at the same address so be sure you are going into Byzantino.
-It is right next to the ice-cream shop.
 Let them know Matt and Andrea sent you.
 You don't have to worry about the language barrior because Laura, the saleswoman is American.
-See www.athensguide.com/byzantino
+See the Byzantino Jewelry Website.
+If you like more modern Greek styles see their cousins at Olympico Jewelry right next door.
+Dimos Jewelery is one of the oldest and most respected jewelry stores in Athens.
+Located in the heart of the historic district of The Plaka just a few steps away from the Metropolis Cathedral, founder Sotiris Dimos started his workshop in 1968 and focused on recreating historical pieces from 4th century BC, Byzantine period and museum treasures, using centuries old jewelry techniques.
+His son Stavros is one of the superstars of Greek jewelry and a visit to their shop should also be on your list of things to do.
+See the Dimos Jewelry website.

 It's all Happening at to the Zoo!